[Updated] 21 Vital Chatbot Statistics for 2020

 Chatbot awareness is growing.
 Our customers are developing expectations about the way our brand should communicate with them through this medium.
 As a result, more and more companies are now creating chatbots in order to meet these expectations.

 Are you up to speed with this latest development?
-To make sure that you stay onboard the (extremely fast moving!) chatbot train, we present to you 21 Chatbot Statistics that will definitely give you all the insight you need to become a chatbot expert.
+To make sure that you stay onboard the (extremely fast-moving!) chatbot train, we present to you 21 Chatbot Statistics for 2019 that will definitely give you all the insight you need to become a chatbot expert.

 Let’s begin, shall we?
 Hold on tight!